swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 Changes after the third review:
 - rename `Task.sleep` to `Task.sleep(nanoseconds:)`.
 - rename `TaskGroup.async` and `TaskGroup.asyncUnlessCancelled` to `TaskGroup.addTask` and `TaskGroup.addTaskUnlessCancelled`.
 The fundamental behavior here is that we're adding a task to the group. `add` by itself does not suffice, because we aren't adding a value (accessible via `next()`), we are adding a task whose value will be accessible via `next()`.
 It also parallels the use of `Task { ... }` to create top-level tasks.
+- rename `TaskPriority.default` to `TaskPriority.medium`, because `nil` passed in to a `TaskPriority?` parameter is effectively the default for most APIs.

 Changes after the second review: